 At least six Kia Stingers had caught fire before the manufacturer issued the recall.

 Car fires kill over 300 people a year on average and injure over a thousand, according to the U.S. Fire Administration.
 Their report blames at least 20% of vehicle fires between 2009 and 2017 on equipment failures.
+As far as manufacturer Kia is concerned, there are many recalls caused by fire hazards.
+In 2021, several Kia Compact SUVs were recalled for fire risk due to electrical issues.

 Before the car catches fire, the driver may notice the following: